Scouting in Utah: Great Southwest Council

 The Great Southwest Council of BSA is headquartered in Albuquerque, New Mexico, and provides Scouting to youth in northern New Mexico, northeast Arizona, Utah south of the San Juan River, and the Durango and Mesa Verde areas of Colorado.

 Girl Scouting in Utah

 Two Girl Scout councils serve Utah.

 History

 Girl Scouting in Utah started in 1920 in Ogden, Utah and the first troops registered in Salt Lake City in 1921.
 In 1961 the current major council in Utah, Girl Scouts of Utah, was founded by the merging of several smaller councils.

 Girl Scouts-Arizona Cactus-Pine Council

 In Utah, Girl Scouts-Arizona Cactus-Pine Council, headquartered in Phoenix, Arizona, serves girls living on the Navajo Nation in southern Utah.

 Girl Scouts of Utah

-Girls Scouts of Utah, headquartered in Salt Lake City, serves over 9,000 girls in Utah and West Wendover, Nevada.
+Girl Scouts of Utah, headquartered in Salt Lake City, serves over 9,000 girls in Utah and West Wendover, Nevada.